-On-device machine learning went from “extremely hard to do” to “quite possible, and surprisingly powerful” in iOS 11, all thanks to one Apple framework: Core ML.
-A year later, Apple introduced a second framework called Create ML, which added “easy to do” to the list, and then a second year later Apple introduced a Create ML app that made the whole process drag and drop.
+On-device machine learning is surprisingly easy thanks to two Apple frameworks: Core ML, and Create ML.
+The first of those lets us make apps using machine learning, and the second lets us create custom machine learning models of our own using a dedicated Create ML app that makes the whole process drag and drop.
 As a result of all this work, it’s now within the reach of anyone to add machine learning to their app.

 Core ML is capable of handling a variety of training tasks, such as recognizing images, sounds, and even motion, but in this instance we’re going to look at tabular regression.
 That’s a fancy name, which is common in machine learning, but all it really means is that we can throw a load of spreadsheet-like data at Create ML and ask it to figure out the relationship between various values.